FantomKicks/docs/docs/README.md

 ### We wanted to
-* Create a fun Soccer Management games where players around the world can earn whilst playing
+* Create a fun Soccer Management games where players around the world can participate
 * Onboard new gamers to crypto and Defi